smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 You will also need a MetaMask (or other Remix compatible wallet) in your browser with some testnet tokens of choice.
 See our [MetaMask tutorial](https://www.youtube.com/watch?v=4ZgFijd02Jo) if you need help setting up a wallet.

+> ⚠️ Testing Contracts
-We recommend you first test the tutorial on an EVM-compatible testnet where Chainlink Keepers is deployed, before moving to mainnet.
+> We recommend you first test the tutorial on an EVM-compatible testnet before moving to mainnet.

-## Creating your own Job Scheduler contract
+## Creating a Job Scheduler contract

-To deploy your own on-chain Job Scheduler contract, we will use the externally audited and pre-deployed Chainlink  [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) smart contract.
+To deploy an on-chain Job Scheduler contract, we will use the externally audited and pre-deployed Chainlink  [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) smart contract.
 This is called the [Factory pattern](https://www.youtube.com/watch?v=Q1zZo4O_Ong), where one contract deploys another contract.
-To deploy your Job Scheduler (called `CronUpkeep`), select the new file icon in Remix, name it `CronUpkeepFactory.abi` and paste the [ABI](#cronupkeepfactory-abi) for `CronUpkeepFactory` from the [Resources](#resources) section below.
+To deploy your Job Scheduler (`CronUpkeep`), select the new file icon in Remix and name it `CronUpkeepFactory.abi`.
+Paste the [ABI](#cronupkeepfactory-abi) for `CronUpkeepFactory` from the [Resources](#resources) section below.
 The ABI is the application binary interface that is used to interact with the smart contract that has been deployed to the network.

 ![Remix ABI Cron](/images/keepers/cron-1.png)

-Now select the **DEPLOY & RUN TRANSACTIONS** icon in the left-hand navigation bar and set **Environment** to *Injected Web3*.
+Select the **DEPLOY & RUN TRANSACTIONS** icon in the left-hand navigation bar and set **Environment** to *Injected Web3*.
 Paste the address of our deployed `CronUpkeepFactory` contract in the **At Address** box and select the **At Address** button.
 You can find the [addresses](#contract-addresses) for deployed `CronUpkeepFactory` contracts in the [Resources](#resources) section.
-Once this step is completed, you will be able to view callable functions of the `CronUpkeepFactory` in Remix in the bottom left of the screen.
-Select the orange `newCronUpkeep` button and follow the prompts in MetaMask to confirm the transaction.
-When the transaction completes, you will see a transaction hash in the terminal pointing to the creation of your Job Scheduler.
+You will then be able to view callable functions of `CronUpkeepFactory`.
+Select the `newCronUpkeep` button and follow the prompts in MetaMask to confirm the transaction.
+When the transaction is complete,  a transaction hash will appear in the terminal.
+This points to the creation of your Job Scheduler.

 ## Finding the address of your Job Scheduler

-Please copy the transaction hash, and open it in the scanner of the chain you are working on.
-For example, if you were working on Ethereum Kovan please go to https://kovan.etherscan.io/ and search for your Transaction Hash.
-Now select the *Internal Txns* tab which will show the contract creation and contract address in the `To` field.
-Please note the address and transaction hash for future use.
+Copy the transaction hash and open it in the scanner of the chain you are working on.
+Once you have found it, select the **Internal Txns** tab.
+This displays the contract creation and contract address in the `To` field.
+Note the address and transaction hash for future use.

 ![Remix Transaction Hash](/images/keepers/cron-2.png)

 ## Interacting with your Job Scheduler

 To interact with your Job Scheduler contract, create a new file called `CronUpkeep.abi` in Remix and paste the [ABI](#job-scheduler-aka-cronupkeep-abi) for `CronUpkeep` contract from the [Resources](#resources) section below.
 Select the **DEPLOY & RUN TRANSACTIONS** icon on the left and paste the address of your Job Scheduler contract in the **At Address** box, and then select the **At Address** button.
-Please accept the prompts after which the contract interface will open in the bottom left of Remix.
+Accept the prompts after which the contract interface will open in the bottom left of Remix.

 ![Remix Contract Interface](/images/keepers/cron-3.png)